Matistan/MinecraftBlockShuffle/README.md

 ## What is Block Shuffle?

 Minecraft Block Shuffle is a very popular game due to a youtuber Dream.
 Every player has a task to stand on a randomized block on time.
 When everyone finds their block, next round starts.
-This goes on until 1 or 0 players are left.
 You can play it either solo or with your friends.

+## Features

+Choose between 2 game modes:
+- Play until 1 or 0 players are left in the game
+- Play until a player has a certain amount of points

 ## How to use it